 Knowing the force-deformation hysteretic behavior of individual stacks, the seismic response of the equipment can be predicted.
 This process can be used with confidence for response evaluation prior to installing the devices in the field.

+In this evaluation only double acting stack configurations are investigated.

 WHY THIS MATTERS

-The validated analysis procedure developed here can be used by utilities for evaluating the seismic response of equipment with different Belleville washer configuration options.
+The validated analysis procedure developed here can be used by utilities for evaluating the seismic response of equipment with different Belleville Washer configuration options.
 The best option in terms of performance can be selected for installation.

 HOW TO APPLY RESULTS